levihsu/OOTDiffusion/README.md

 🔥🔥 Our model checkpoints trained on VITON-HD (768 * 1024) have been released!

 > 🤗 [Hugging Face Link](https://huggingface.co/levihsu/OOTDiffusion)<br>
-> We use checkpoints of [humanparsing](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) and [openpose](https://huggingface.co/lllyasviel/ControlNet/tree/main/annotator/ckpts) in preprocess, please refer to their guidance if you encounter relevant environmental issues<br>
+> We use checkpoints of [humanparsing](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) and [openpose](https://huggingface.co/lllyasviel/ControlNet/tree/main/annotator/ckpts) in preprocess.
+Please refer to their guidance if you encounter relevant environmental issues<br>
 > Please download [clip-vit-large-patch14](https://huggingface.co/openai/clip-vit-large-patch14) into ***checkpoints*** folder

 ![demo](images/demo.png)&nbsp;